 Types Of Seizures

-How can I tell if someone is having a Focal Onset Impaired Awareness Seizure and how often will they happen?
+How can I tell if someone is having an atonic seizure?

-What should I do if I think my child, loved one, or myself may have Focal Onset Impaired Awareness Seizures?
+What should I do if I think my child, loved one, or myself may have atonic seizures?

 The Epilepsy Foundation New England is here to serve and assist the epilepsy community.
 We partner with the Epilepsy Foundation of America to provide access to information, resources, and support for our constituents.